-Paulo Ferrão is Full Professor at Instituto Superior Técnico - University of Lisbon, President of IN+, Center for Innovation, Technology and Policy Research.
-He is the the President of the COST association (https://www.cost.eu).
+Paulo Ferrão is a Distinguished Professor of Instituto Superior Técnico - University of Lisbon, President of IN+, Center for Innovation, Technology and Policy Research.
+He is a board member of the EUREKA Association, and a former President of the COST association.
 He has been the President of Fundação para a Ciência e a Tecnologia from 2016 to 2019, and Director of the MIT-Portugal Program from 1996 to 2016.
 He is a member of the Environmental Advisory Committee of Rolls-Royce.

 He is author and co-author of nine books and more than hundred peer-reviewed papers published in scientific journals and a variety of book chapters and over hundred papers presented in conferences and invited talks in different domains.